 2. Include Reviews on Products

 If you sell anything on your website, product reviews from previous buyers are essential.
 Authentic customer reviews are often one of the most important factors people consider when they are deciding whether to make a purchase.
-92% of online consumers look at reviews prior to making a purchase, so you want to make sure you’re including them.
+93% of consumers using online reviews to decide on a purchase prior to making a purchase, so you want to make sure you’re including them.

 Not only do good reviews add credibility to your business and the product, but they also provide real customer opinions and experiences that can contribute to a purchase.
 Plus, they help customers feel more confident in their purchases, which can help reduce cart abandonment or refund requests caused by buyer’s remorse.